Producing Great Sound for Film and Video

 Producing Great Sound for Film and Video: Expert Tips from Preproduction to Final Mix is a non-fiction, filmmaking handbook.
-It covers the process of acquiring professional quality sound for motion picture productions.
+It covers the process of acquiring quality sound for motion picture productions.

 Author Jay Rose is an Emmy-award winning sound professional.
 He has won over 150 major awards including 12 Clios, and he has contributed to nearly 15,000 commercials.
 His work includes the MGM release Two Weeks.

 The book is published by Focal Press, a media and technology publishing company.
 Focal Press is an imprint of the academic press Taylor & Francis.

 The book was first published in 1999 under the title Producing Great Sound for Digital Video by Miller Freeman Books and was 375 pages.
 Seventeen years later, as of 2016, the book is in its fourth edition, and stands at 520 pages.

 It has been a part of required reading at many film schools, including the University of Southern California (USC).

 The book was also awarded five out of five stars by Videomaker Magazine.

 When released, Millimeter Magazine noted that the book was one of very few publications extensively covering the art of capturing motion picture sound.

 Producing Great Sound for Film and Video has been called, "...the book on the subject."

 Overview

-In the opening of the book, Rose states:

-The heart of this book is the tricks, shortcuts and industry practices developed over nearly a century, since the beginning of radio and talking pictures.
-In the 40-some years I've been at this, I've worked on tracks ranging from sales videos to theatrical features...and seen my projects win Clios, an Emmy, and hundreds of other awards...This book is an attempt to share as much as I can.

 Producing Great Sound for Film and Video is broken into four main sections, ordered to reflect real-world filming situations: